marceloh220/StreamDeco/README.md

  Slider on Configuration Layer change backlight bright, the bright of backlight will be set to minimun after 30 seconds of inactivity.

+# Some buttons may work without configurations, but the most part need be configured on operational system.

 Work on every system?

-   NO
+   NO, apparently MacOS and iOS have issues with bluettoth connection

 Can I change icons?
    YES

 Can I change command shortcuts?
    YES

-Some buttons may work without configurations, but the most part need be configured on operational system.